What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

-After some major pandemic-enforced delays the 2020 Tokyo Olympics are set to open this Friday, July 23.
+After some major pandemic-enforced delays, the 2020 Tokyo Olympics are finally here.
 While the Olympics won't allow spectators, you already have the best seat in the house at home.
 For the first time ever, the Summer Games are going to be broadcast and streamed in 4K HDR.

 How can you watch?
 Will it stream on your favorite service?
 What about Peacock?
 Here's what you need to know.